By Your Side (Calvin Harris song)

-"By Your Side" is a song by Scottish DJ and producer Calvin Harris featuring English singer Tom Grennan, released on 4 June 2021 via Sony Music.
+"By Your Side" is a song by Scottish DJ and record producer Calvin Harris featuring English singer Tom Grennan, released on 4 June 2021 via Sony Music.
+It was included on Harris' first compilation album, 96 Months (2024).

 Background

 On 4 June 2021, Grennan shared a video on Twitter, captioning it "this is going to be the summer we've all been waiting for."

 In an interview with Apple Music 1's Zane Lowe, Harris said: "The first thing is I liked Grennan's voice a lot.
 I started following him on Instagram.
 And I was struck by his positivity, his relentless positivity in his posts...
 So when I figured out what the song was going to sound like, he seemed like such an obvious choice."

 Composition

 Harris described the song as "nostalgic", and said: "In a nice way.
 The sort of thing that nobody else is making it, so that feels good.
 And regardless of how it does or whatever, it felt really nice to me."